 Hot Air Balloon Ride

 Do your kids love a thrill?
 An amazing, albeit pricy experience to have in Marrakech is a hot air balloon ride.
-I highly recommend Marrakech by Air for this experience.
 Children do need to be at least five years old.

 Go Kart Racing